M-o-a-T/moat/doc/spec_control.rst

 of a reliable connection: the client shall wait for a message from the other end before proceeding.

 All messages are followed by two or three bytes.

 * Destination.
-If bit 7 is set, the remaining bits are a client address, followed by a byte with the client command code (8 bits wide for client-to-client).
+If bit 7 is clear, the remaining bits are a client address, followed by a byte with the client command code (8 bits wide for client-to-client).

-  If bit 7 is clear, bits 5+6 contain the destination server's address.
+  If bit 7 is set, bits 5+6 contain the destination server's address.
   (Both being clear is reserved.)
 Bits 0…4 are the destination command code.
-  (0…3 is forbidden).
+  A value <4 is forbidden.

 * the command which the client shall listen to, for incoming messages to this connection.
 If talking to a server the top three bits are reserved.